WithSecureLabs/chainsaw/README.md

     ./chainsaw analyse shimcache ./SYSTEM --regexfile ./analysis/shimcache_patterns.txt

 #### SRUM (System Resource Usage Monitor)
-The SRUM parser implemented in Chainsaw differs from other parsers because it does not rely on hardcoded values about the tables.
-The information is extracted directly from the SOFTWARE hive, which is mandatory.
+The SRUM database parser implemented in Chainsaw differs from other parsers because it does not rely on hardcoded values about the tables.
+The information is extracted directly from the SOFTWARE hive, which is a mandatory argument.
 The goal is to avoid errors related to unknown tables.

     COMMAND:
         analyse srum                             Analyse the SRUM database